Avionics Repair University and School Program Information

 Specialization and Training Options for Avionics Careers

-Avionics technicians repair and maintain electronics systems on board aircraft.
 The Federal Aviation Administration (FAA) certifies approximately 170 avionics repair programs at technical schools and universities across the country.
 FAA-approved programs require a minimum of 1,900 class hours, which prepare students for specific certification exams.
 The FAA administers the exam for airframe certification, the Federal Communications Commission (FCC) administers the test for Ground Radio Operating Licenses (GROL), and the National Center for Aircraft Technician Training (NCATT) administers the avionics certification exam.

 Certificate in Avionics Technology